 Side B features four bars of Bach’s Fugue XVI inscribed by hand into the vinyl (done January, 1998).
 I had planned this in 1985, but it was not executed on the original acetate until 1994.
 A recording of this appears as the final track on “Roger Miller’s Exquisite Corpse: UNFOLD (SST CD 307).”

 The record was part of two gallery shows, both involving manipulation of vinyl.
 The NYC show was in 1988.
-Other artists included Christian Marclay; The Beatles; Grandmaster Flash; Nam June Paik; LaMonte Young; Lou Reed; Yves Klein and others .
-The Toronto show was in 2008.
+Artists included Christian Marclay; The Beatles; Grandmaster Flash; Nam June Paik; LaMonte Young; Lou Reed; Yves Klein and others .
+The Toronto show was in 2008 and included Christian Marclay, Boyd Rice and others.

 POP Record/evolving was originally issued as Fun World Product 003, only one copy made.